 - Safety of facilities for repurposing

 - Initial and subsequent rejection procedures

 - Gathering and analysis of BMS data

 - Grading of batteries for repurposing

 As part of the routine analysis of an incoming battery assembly, test procedures are conducted to check critical aspects such as incoming open circuit voltage (OCV) measurements, incoming high voltage isolation, capacity, internal resistance, BMS controls and protection components, discharge/charge cycles and self-discharge.

 During a discharge/charge cycle test, the battery is subjected to discharge/charge cycles while monitoring for temperature, voltage and current to ensure the component cells are operating within the repurposing manufacturer’s specifications.
 Temperatures, voltage and current are monitored during charging, as well as discharging under maximum, normal loading conditions.
 If the temperature, voltage, or current exceeds or fails to meet specified limits, the battery will be rejected and discarded.

 How you can help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-An STP is a group of individuals, representing a variety of interests, formed to review proposals related to UL Standards.
-If you are involved in the design, manufacturing, testing, use, and/or repurposing of EV batteries, and you would like to help improve safety in your industry, please submit a Proposal Request to revise the UL 1974 Standard or an STP Application to apply to join STP 1974.
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+A TC is a group of individuals, representing a variety of interests, formed to review proposals related to UL Standards.
+If you are involved in the design, manufacturing, testing, use, and/or repurposing of EV batteries, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.